JuSerbotnet39/NewsSearch/README.md

-3) For changing the keyword for search in line 134 and line 167(For now it is about searching about Omicron in every headline)
+3) For changing the keyword for search in line 134 and line 167(For now by default it is about searching about Omicron in every headline)

        $('a:contains("Put-your-keyword-here")', html)